-We estimate the net proceeds from this offering will be approximately \$158.3 million (or \$182.5 million if the underwriters exercise their option to purchase additional shares in full), based on the initial public offering price of \$20.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate the net proceeds from this offering will be approximately \$118.0 million (or \$136.1 million if the underwriters exercise their option to purchase additional shares in full), assuming an initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We expect to use the proceeds from this offering to repay existing indebtedness, for acquisitions, for working capital and other general corporate purposes, which may include the hiring of additional personnel and capital expenditures.
 We intend to use the net proceeds from this offering to repay borrowings outstanding under the Term Loan Credit Agreement, to paydown and refinance our borrowings outstanding under the Encina Credit Facility and to repay the PPP Loan.
 See "Use of Proceeds" and "Description of Our Indebtedness" for more information.